aadarsh3419/practicing_array_by_making_my_list_class/README.md

 **Purpose:**

-* Last element remove karna
+* Removes the last element from the list

 ---